 Know this though – you are not alone in this battle.
 Almost every single other toddler will act out at some point or another (or every 30 minutes as was the case with my kids).
 I remember feeling so relieved when my neighbour told me she used to hide in her vegetable garden with a glass of wine when her son was in a toddler rage.
-It meant my children’s behaviour was normal, and I was normal for wanting to run away and hide too.
+It meant my children’s behaviour was normal – and I was normal for wanting to run away and hide too.

 2. Their behaviour is not aimed at you

 Sure they just threw a ball in your face, but it wasn’t for you.
 They would have thrown that at anyone.
 Toddler tantrums are a cry for attention, a sign of frustration, or a calling card for hunger, tiredness or illness.
-When they fly into a meltdown they don’t know what they’re doing because they’ve already passed over to the dark side and have become temporarily irrational, irate and insane.
+When they have a meltdown, they don’t know what they’re doing because they’ve already passed over to the dark side and have become temporarily irrational, irate and insane.
 It’s your job to hold them tight, bring the calm, and help them get down off that tiny ledge.

-So don’t take it personally, this isn’t an attack on you.
+So don’t take it personally; this isn’t an attack on you.
 Sure it’s hard to remember that when you’re constantly being tested and sleep deprived to boot, but remembering it’s not personal can be a lifesaver when you think things can’t get any worse.